VISHAL0965/Basic-Banking-system/README.md

 # Projects
-Intern at Sparks Foundation batch May 2021.
+Intern at Sparks Foundation batch FEB 2022.
 Task 1:
 This is a Basic Banking System.
 The project is done using HTML, CSS and a little JS.